 Your GP: If the clinician providing your care believes it to be clinically advisable, we may also share information about your care with your GP.
-If your GP requests information regarding your care or copies of any relevant records then we may also share this information with them.
-You can ask us not to do this, in which case we will respect that request if we are legally permitted to do so, but you should be aware that it can be potentially very dangerous and/or detrimental to your health to deny your GP full information about your medical history, and we strongly advise against it.
+If your GP requests information regarding your care or copies of any relevant records, then we may also share this information with them.
+You can ask us not to do this, in which case we will respect that request if we are legally permitted to do so, but you should be aware that it can be potentially harmful and/or detrimental to your health to deny your GP full information about your medical history, and we strongly advise against this.

 The NHS: If you are referred to us for care by the NHS, we will share the details of your treatment with the part of the NHS that referred you to us, as necessary to perform, process and report back on that care.

 Healthcare and Clinical regulators: We may be requested – and in some cases can be required - to share certain information (including personal data and sensitive personal data) about you and your care with healthcare and clinical regulators such as the General Medical Council, the Health and Care Professions Council or the Care Quality Commission.
 For example, if you make a complaint, or the conduct of a clinician involved in your treatment is alleged to have fallen below the appropriate standards and the regulator wishes to conduct an investigation.
 We will ensure that we do so within the framework of the law and with due respect for your privacy.

 In an emergency and if you are incapacitated, we may also process your personal data (including sensitive personal data) or make personal data available to third parties on the basis of protecting your ‘vital interest’ (i.e. your life or your health).